 Yugambeh Museum, Language and Heritage Research Centre

-Yugambeh Museum, Language and Heritage Research Centre was established to collect evidence of the language, history and culture of the traditional Aborigines of the Yugambeh language region.
+Yugambeh Museum, Language and Heritage Research Centre was established at Beenleigh to collect evidence of the language, history and culture of the traditional Aborigines of the Yugambeh language region.
 It also serves as the regional languages centre for southern Queensland supporting language revival in south east and south west Queensland.

 The centre has carried out research over the past 12 years, producing a dictionary of Yugambeh language and a number of teaching resources.
 The centre has developed language awareness and other programs, linking with many of the schools, Government and community organisations in and around the Gold Coast, Beenleigh and Beaudesert area.